Covariance and Contravariance

 is the type of the input argument and R

-type of the function result.
-According to the subtyping relationships we just
+is the type of the function result.
+According to the subtyping relationships we just have illustrated:

 Function<T, Derived>